-Trump lawyers denounce ‘political theater’ of impeachment as Senate eyes quick trial
+Trump lawyers denounce ‘political theater’ of impeachment; House managers charge he ‘willfully incited violent insurrection’

 The person familiar with the talks spoke on the condition of anonymity to describe private negotiations.

-Trump’s legal team, some legal scholars, and many Republican lawmakers have challenged whether it is constitutional to hold an impeachment trial for a former president.
+Trump’s legal team, some legal scholars and many Republican lawmakers have challenged whether it is constitutional to hold an impeachment trial for a former president.
 In a signal that the theory alone could be enough to win an acquittal, 45 of 50 Republican senators backed Trump on that question in a test vote last month — meaning another 12 Republicans would have to be persuaded that the trial is constitutionally permissible in order for the managers to have any hope of conviction.

 While there are almost certainly enough votes to jump past that initial hurdle, the early vote could reinforce the likelihood of an acquittal early in the trial and put the proceedings on a glide path to a final verdict.